-For the last five years, NapaSan has been investing in the design and construction of additional recycled water pipelines and expanding its recycled water treatment capacity.
-With the completion of those projects in 2016 and customers starting to convert their properties for recycled water use, it is expected that more of the water NapaSan receives during the irrigation season (May-October) will be treated to recycled water quality and delivered to customers in the next few years.
+Over the last six years, NapaSan has been investing in the design and construction of additional recycled water pipelines and expanding its recycled water treatment capacity.
+With the completion of those projects in 2018 and customers starting to convert their properties for recycled water use, more of the water NapaSan receives during the irrigation season (May-October) has be treated to recycled water quality and delivered to customers.